PyPSA/247-cfe/README.md

 Code explores impacts based on a brownfield network exported from [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec).

-The methodology is the same as the [Princeton 24/7 Study](https://acee.princeton.edu/24-7/).
+The methodology is the same as in the [Princeton 24/7 Study](https://acee.princeton.edu/24-7/).

 Google sponsored both this project and the Princeton study.